 Some examples of these foods are instant noodles, frozen pizza, frozen boxed meals, and other types of microwavable meals.

-For example, just one slice (102 grams) of frozen pepperoni pizza contains 568 mg of sodium, more than one-quarter of the advised sodium intake if you have kidney disease, and doesn’t provide significant amounts of beneficial nutrients (
+For example, a slice (102 grams) of frozen pepperoni pizza contains 568 mg of sodium, one-quarter of the advised sodium intake if you have kidney disease, and doesn’t provide significant amounts of beneficial nutrients (

 Packaged foods, instant meals, and fast food are high in sodium and refined carbs but low in beneficial nutrients.
 Limit your intake of these foods if you have kidney disease and diabetes.